AliOKeeffe/mindyoga/README.md

 ### Features Left to Implement
 - Burger button for the mobile nav bar.
+- The ability to search by emotion as the bank of poses grows

+## Design and Layout
+## Colours, Fonts and Imagery
+## Wireframes

 ## Testing

-Testing was done on a continuous basis using the live preview on Gitpod coupled with developer tools on the chrome browser.
+Testing was done on a continuous basis using the live preview on Gitpod in addition to developer tools on the Chrome browser.

-Additional testing was done by submitting code for peer-to-peer review on THE Code Institute Slack channel
+Additional testing was done by submitting code for peer-to-peer review on The Code Institute Slack channel

 ## Validator Testing